Improved cosmic microwave background (de-)lensing using general spherical harmonic transforms: Motivation

 \section{Motivation}

-Weak gravitational lensing by large-scale structure affects the Cosmic Microwave Background (CMB) radiation in subtle but important manners \citep{Lewis:2006fu}, by distorting and smoothing the primordial near isotropic two-point statistics, and introducing a large trispectrum that can now be easily detected with very high significance \citep{Aghanim:2018oex, Carron:2022eyg, ACT:2023dou}.
-Extraction of the signal is now an important piece of the science case of many CMB experiments \citep[e.g.]{Abazajian:2016yjj, CORE:2017ywq,SimonsObservatory:2018koc}.
-One reason is that the lensing potential power spectrum, probing the formation of structure at high redshift, is believed to be a particularly clean probe of the neutrino mass scale \citep{Lesgourgues:2006nd, Hall:2012kg, Allison:2015qca}.
-Another is that removal of the lensing signal (`delensing') from the CMB polarization $B$-mode \citep{Zaldarriaga:1998ar, Knox:2002pe, Kesden:2002ku} is now compulsory in order to put the best constraints on a primordial background of gravitational waves from inflation \citep{BICEP:2021xfz, Tristram:2021tvh}.
+Weak gravitational lensing by large-scale structure affects radiation from the cosmic microwave background (CMB) in subtle but important ways \citep{Lewis:2006fu} by distorting and smoothing the primordial near isotropic two-point statistics and introducing a large trispectrum that can now easily be detected with very high significance \citep{Aghanim:2018oex, Carron:2022eyg, ACT:2023dou}.
+Extraction of the signal is now an important piece of the science case of many CMB experiments \citep{Abazajian:2016yjj, CORE:2017ywq,SimonsObservatory:2018koc} because the lensing potential power spectrum, which probes the formation of structure at high redshift, is thought to be a particularly clean probe of the neutrino mass scale \citep{Lesgourgues:2006nd, Hall:2012kg, Allison:2015qca}.
+Another reason is that removal of the lensing signal (delensing) from the CMB polarization $B$-mode \citep{Zaldarriaga:1998ar, Knox:2002pe, Kesden:2002ku} is now compulsory in order to place the best constraints on a primordial background of gravitational waves from inflation \citep{BICEP:2021xfz, Tristram:2021tvh}.

-It has long been known that deep, high resolution observations of the CMB polarization allow in principle extremely good internal reconstruction of the lensing signal \citep{Hirata:2003ka}.
-Recent years have seen works trying to achieve this goal of capturing as much signal to noise as possible in realistic experimental configurations \citep[e.g.]{Carron:2017mqf, Millea:2017fyd, Millea:2020iuw, Legrand:2021qdu, Legrand:2023jne, Aurlien:2022tlp} with a couple of attempts also on data~\citep{POLARBEAR:2019snn, Millea:2021had}.
-These methods have in common that they use a likelihood model of the lensing signal, allowing to outperform the now standard quadratic estimators \citep{Hu:2001kj, Okamoto:2003zw, Maniyar:2021msb}, which are limited by the amount of lensing $B$-mode power in the data.
+It has long been known that deep high-resolution observations of the CMB polarization in principle allow an extremely good internal reconstruction of the lensing signal \citep{Hirata:2003ka}.
+Recent years have seen works trying to achieve this goal of capturing a signal-to-noise ratio that is as high as possible in realistic experimental configurations \citep{Carron:2017mqf, Millea:2017fyd, Millea:2020iuw, Millea:2021had, Legrand:2021qdu, Legrand:2023jne, Aurlien:2022tlp}, and some attempts were made on data as well~\citep{POLARBEAR:2019snn, Millea:2020iuw}.
+These methods have in common that they use a likelihood model of the lensing signal, which allowed them to outperform the now standard quadratic estimators \citep{Hu:2001kj, Okamoto:2003zw, Maniyar:2021msb}, which are limited by the amount of lensing $B$-mode power in the data.